shzhe02/cornerboxes/content/misc/exchange/3/index.md

 I purposely didn't state the courses I applied for since I kept getting rejected from them (I applied for 12 courses in total for both rounds, but got a final total of 4).
 My courses are:
 - CS2100 - Computer Organization
-	- I picked this mainly for the assembly content as there are a few weeks with quite a lot of hands-on work with MIPS assembly.
+	- I picked this mainly for the assembly content as there are a few weeks with quite a lot of hands-on work with assembly.
 Besides that, this course overlaps quite heavily with ELEC-A7100 (Basic Course in C Programming) and ELEC-E8001 (Embedded Real-Time Systems).
 - CS3247 - Game Development
 	- I picked this for two reasons:
 		- I wanted to get into game development at some point just because it sounds fun.